 - Thoughts about hurting themselves again

 - Thoughts of hurting others

-- Thoughts of being hurt by others
+- Concerns about being hurt by others

 - Specific features of increased risk:

 - Careful planning

 - Final acts in anticipation of death (e.g. writing wills)

 - Isolation at the time of the act

 - Precautions taken to prevent discovery (e.g. locking doors)

 - Writing a suicide note

 - Definite intent to die

 - Believing the method to be lethal (even if it wasn't)

 - Violent method (e.g. shooting, hanging, jumping in front of a train)

 - Ongoing wish to die/regret that the attempt failed

-- o If the patient is insistent on leaving you need to assess their capacity
+- If the patient is insistent on leaving you need to assess their capacity

-Immediate Interventions
+• Immediate Interventions

-- If at high risk of suicide and lacking capacity, they need to be admitted to a psychiatric ward for their own safety - Patients at lower risk may be managed at home (depending on home circumstance (e.g. if they have a supportive family)) - A crisis plan should be made to deal with future suicidal ideation or thoughts of selfharm - Who they will tell - How they will get help (e.g. coming straight to hospital) - Follow-up Interventions
+- If at high risk of suicide and lacking capacity, they need to be admitted to a psychiatric ward for their own safety - Patients at lower risk may be managed at home (depending on home circumstance e.g. if they have a supportive family) - A crisis plan should be made to deal with future suicidal ideation or thoughts of selfharm - Who they will tell - How they will get help (e.g. coming straight to hospital) - Follow-up Interventions

 - Follow-up within 1 week of the self-harm or discharge from the inpatient ward

 - This could be:

 - Community mental health team

 - Outpatient clinic

 - GP

 - Counsellor

 - Underlying disorders (e.g. depression) should be treated

 - SSRIs are safest for depression, but prescriptions should be short and reviewed regularly to prevent stockpiling for overdose

 - Psychological therapies

-- CBT-based therapies (e.g. dialectical behaviour therapy)
+- CBT-based therapies (e.g. CBT, dialectical behaviour therapy)

 - Mentalisation-based treatment

 - Transference-focused psychotherapy

-- Important: 30% of suicides occur within 3 months of discharge from psychiatric wards
+- o Important: 30% of suicides occur within 3 months of discharge from psychiatric wards

+- Harm minimisation techniques (agreed with MDT) may be used if stopping self-harm is unrealistic in the short-term, e.g. using ice cubes, rubber bands

-• Coping Strategies
+Coping Strategies

 - Distraction techniques

 - Mood-raising activities (e.g. exercise, writing)

 - Strategies to Decrease or Avoid Self-Harming

 - Put tablets and sharp objects away

-- Avoid self-harm triggering images (e.g. photos online)
+- Avoid triggers (e.g. photos online)

 - Stay in public places or with supportive people when tempted to self-harm

 - Call a friend or support line

 - Avoid drugs and alcohol

 - Squeeze ice cubes

 - Snap a rubber band around their wrist

 - Bite into something strongly flavoured (e.g. lemon)

+- Offer emotional support to relatives/carers if possible